-- Several recently published clinical guidelines on PAH are available. - The Chest Guideline and Expert Panel Report on pharmacologic therapy for PAH provides several options for initial and subsequent therapy (Taichman et al, 2014). - Initial therapy: For patients in WHO FC II or III, monotherapy with an ERA, PDE-5 inhibitor, or sGC stimulator is recommended.
+- Several recently published clinical guidelines on PAH are available. - The Chest Guideline and Expert Panel Report on pharmacologic therapy for PAH provides several options for initial and subsequent therapy (Taichman et al 2014). - Initial therapy: For patients in WHO FC II or III, monotherapy with an ERA, PDE-5 inhibitor, or sGC stimulator is recommended.
 In WHO FC III patients with evidence of rapid progression or markers of poor prognosis, a parenteral prostanoid should be considered.
 For patients in WHO FC IV, a parenteral PCA is recommended; however, if patients are unable or unwilling to manage a parenteral product, an alternative is an inhaled PCA combined with an ERA. - Subsequent therapy: For patients in WHO FC III who have evidence of progression or markers of poor prognosis, addition of an inhaled or parenteral prostanoid should be considered.
-In patients in WHO FC III or IV, if clinical status is unacceptable, a second (and if needed, a third) class of PAH therapy can be added. - The European Society of Cardiology (ESC)/European Respiratory Society (ERS) guidelines for the diagnosis and treatment of PH (Galiè et al, 2015[b]) provide several options for both monotherapy and combination therapy of PAH. - Monotherapy: For patients in WHO FC II, recommendations include an ERA, a PDE-5 inhibitor, an sGC stimulator, or a prostacyclin receptor agonist.
+In patients in WHO FC III or IV, if clinical status is unacceptable, a second (and if needed, a third) class of PAH therapy can be added. - The European Society of Cardiology (ESC)/European Respiratory Society (ERS) guidelines for the diagnosis and treatment of PH (Galiè et al 2015[b]) provide several options for both monotherapy and combination therapy of PAH. - Monotherapy: For patients in WHO FC II, recommendations include an ERA, a PDE-5 inhibitor, an sGC stimulator, or a prostacyclin receptor agonist.
 For patients in WHO FC III, the same medications may be used, and another option is a PCA.
-PCAs (eg, epoprostenol) are generally preferred for patients in WHO FC IV. - Initial drug combination therapy: Only the combination of ADCIRCA and LETAIRIS has a category I recommendation for patients in WHO FC II and III; this combination also has a category IIb recommendation for patients in WHO FC IV.
+PCAs (eg, epoprostenol) are generally preferred for patients in WHO FC IV. - Initial drug combination therapy: Only the combination of Adcirca and Letairis has a category I recommendation for patients in WHO FC II and III; this combination also has a category IIb recommendation for patients in WHO FC IV.
 Other double- and triple-therapy combinations are also options, including other ERA and PDE-5 inhibitor combinations (WHO FC II, III, and IV) and some combinations of oral therapies with parenteral PCAs (WHO FC III and IV). - Sequential drug combination therapy: Several options are provided for sequential combination therapy.
-Oral combinations are commonly recommended for patients in WHO FC II and III, including OPSUMIT added to REVATIO, ADEMPAS added to TRACLEER, and UPTRAVI added to an ERA and/or a PDE-5 inhibitor.
-Other oral combinations and combinations of oral therapies with inhaled or parenteral agents may also be used in patients in WHO FC II, III, and/or IV, but in most cases these recommendations are not as strong. - Reputable society groups agree that evidence supporting pediatric treatment is lacking.
-The American Heart Association (AHA) and American Thoracic Society (ATS) recently published a guideline on pediatric PH.
-This guideline states that in pediatric patients with lower-risk PAH, oral therapy with either a PDE-5 inhibitor or an ERA is recommended, and in pediatric patients with higher-risk PAH, IV or SC PCAs should be initiated without delay (Abman et al, 2015).
+Oral combinations are commonly recommended for patients in WHO FC II and III, including Opsumit added to Revatio, Adempas added to Tracleer, and Uptravi added to an ERA and/or a PDE-5 inhibitor.
+Other oral combinations and combinations of oral therapies with inhaled or parenteral agents may also be used in patients in WHO FC II, III, and/or IV, but in most cases these recommendations are not as strong. - A 2018 scientific statement on the evaluation and management of right-sided heart failure from the American Heart Association (AHA) summarizes data for the use of prostacyclin analogs, PDE-5 inhibitors, and endothelin receptor agonists in patients with PAH (Konstam et al 2018).
+However, specific recommendations concerning the use of these agents in the PAH population are not provided in this document. - Reputable society groups agree that evidence supporting pediatric treatment is lacking.
+The AHA and American Thoracic Society (ATS) recently published a guideline on pediatric PH.
+This guideline states that in pediatric patients with lower-risk PAH, oral therapy with either a PDE-5 inhibitor or an ERA is recommended, and in pediatric patients with higher-risk PAH, IV or SC PCAs should be initiated without delay (Abman et al 2015).
 A recent expert consensus statement from the European Pediatric Pulmonary Vascular Disease Network, the International Society of Heart and Lung Transplantation, and the German Society of Pediatric Cardiology reaffirm the AHA/ATS guideline.
-Additionally, early combination therapy with oral PAH drugs in treatment-naïve children who are FC II or III may be considered (Hansmann et al, 2016).
+Additionally, early combination therapy with oral PAH drugs in treatment-naïve children who are FC II or III may be considered (Hansmann et al 2016).